The city of Sydney, often referred to as Australia’s Coastal Capital, is a mecca for shoppers from all over with world.

 The Strand Arcade’s location makes it easy to visit a few other Sydney shopping institutions afterwards, such as the Pitt Street Mall and Westfields Shopping Centre.

-- Tip: George St also has a number of souvenir shops, and probably much cheaper compared to The Strand Arcade and the nearby Pitt Street Mall & Centrepoint Tower Westfields.
+- Tip: George St also has a number of souvenir shops, and probably much cheaper compared to The Strand Arcade and the nearby Pitt Street Mall & Sydney Tower Westfields.

 - Transport: The Strand Arcade is a 7 minute walk from St James Station via Market Street.